KRL Commuterline: Commuterline era

+Lines and services

-The modernization project in 2011 introduced 6 integrated commuter lines and 8 services which serve Greater Jakarta.
-The number of services has increased to 11 by 2017.
+The modernization project in 2011 introduced 6 integrated lines and 8 services which serve Greater Jakarta.
+In 2022, the number of lines was reduced to 5 as the Loop Line was discontinued and absorbed into Bogor Line and Cikarang Loop Line.

-The network route map is recognized by color code, destination, and since recently, a station numbering system.
+The network route map is recognized by color code, destination, and since 2020, a station numbering system.

+KRL Commuterline plans to connect the Rangkasbitung Line from Rangkasbitung to Merak and the Cikarang Loop Line from Cikarang to Cikampek.